Glen Macnow: Writer

 Macnow has written more than a dozen children's books, mostly sports biographies.
 He has also written three top-selling Philadelphia sports books during his time on WIP.
 In 2003, he co-authored The Great Philadelphia Fan Book with Anthony Gargano.
 The book is a Philadelphia sports memoir, centering on the city's sports fans and 4 professional teams.
 In 2004, he co-authored The Great Philadelphia Sports Debate with Angelo Cataldi.
 In 2006, he co-authored The Great Book of Philadelphia Sports Lists with Edward Gudonis, a.k.a.
 Big Daddy Graham.
+In 2009, Macnow co-authored The Ultimate Book of Sports Movies with Ray Didinger which included a foreword by Gene Hackman.
+In 2011, he co-authored The Ultimate Book of Gangster Movies with George Anastasia.
+In 2019, Macnow and Big Daddy Graham teamed up again to release an updated version of The Great Book of Philadelphia Sports Lists, which included more recent Philadelphia sports achievements, including the 2008 Philadelphia Phillies season which resulted in a World Series championship, and the 2017 Philadelphia Eagles season which resulted in a victory of Super Bowl LII.

 Macnow is known for some of his off-sports shows, including the "Movie Club for Men," a regular summer feature, and his annual "food hunt," which searches for the best of a particular "manly" food item (burgers, pizza, ribs, cheesesteaks, etc.) in the Delaware Valley.
-He also co-hosts a show with Don Russell a.k.a.
-Joe Sixpack, called What's Brewing, in which they travel to local breweries and beer retailers, mainly in the Bucks County area, to talk about their year round and seasonal offerings.
-It airs on NBCSports Philadelphia on Saturday nights at 11 p.m.
+He also co-hosts a TV show with Lew Bryson, called What's Brewing, in which they travel to local breweries and beer retailers, mainly in the Bucks County area, to talk about their year-round and seasonal offerings.
+The show was previously co-hosted with Don Russell, a.k.a.
+Joe Sixpack.
+It airs weekly on NBC Sports Philadelphia networks, with 4-5 re-airs throughout the week.

+In 2016, Macnow was inducted into the Philadelphia Jewish Sports Hall of Fame.

+Entering the summer of 2024, Macnow announced he would be retiring from WIP-FM after 31 years on the air.
+His final show was on July 13th.

+Aside from sports, Macnow enjoys acting.
+He has performed on both stage and screen.
+Macnow is also a part-owner of the Conshohocken Brewing Company.